FORT VANCOUVER NATIONAL SITE

 The parade begins at 11 a.m. on Saturday, November 5.
 This year marks the 30th anniversary of the community celebration honoring Veterans of all service branches.
 This is a free, community event that is open to the public!

-The ceremony preceding the parade, beginning at 10 a.m. on the Marshall House lawn, will feature a keynote speaker, local veterans, and honor the 2016 Grand Marshal of the Lough Legacy Veterans Parade.
+10:00 a.m. - Ceremony, Marshall House Lawn.
+Features a keynote speaker, local veterans, and honors the 2016 Grand Marshal of the Lough Legacy Veterans Parade.

 The Veterans Parade at Fort Vancouver is proud to partner again with Race to Remember.
 There will be 5K or 11K run that will lead out the parade, and continue over the land bridge and the Columbia River trail.
 For more information, please visit their website.